constantgillet/NOVA-Convert/README.md

 </a>

 **NOVA - Convert** is a skill for your [NOVA](//github.com/HeyHeyChicken/NOVA) assistant.<br>
-This skill will allow your assistant to count.
+This skill will allow your assistant to convert.

 <br>